List of Medal of Honor recipients: Operation Inherent Resolve

+Operation Absolute Resolve

+On February 24, 2026, during the 2026 State of the Union Address, President Trump awarded the Medal of Honor to Chief Warrant Officer 5 Eric Slover, a helicopter pilot whose legs were torn by machine gun fire during the 2026 United States intervention in Venezuela, capturing President Nicolás Maduro.
+CW5 Slover is an MH-47 Chinook pilot in the 160th Special Operations Aviation Regiment (Airborne) and currently recovering from his wounds.

 Non-combat

 Before 1963, the Medal of Honor could be received for actions not involving direct combat with enemy or opposing foreign forces and 193 men earned the medal in this way.
 Most of these medals were presented to members of the United States Navy for rescuing or attempting to rescue someone from drowning.
 One of those awarded the Medal of Honor for rescuing others was Fireman Second Class Telesforo Trinidad, who, as of 2020, has been the only Asian American sailor to be awarded the Medal of Honor.
 In addition to the medals that were presented for lifesaving acts, one Medal of Honor was presented to William Halford, who sailed in a small boat for 31 days to get help for the other crew of who had been stranded on an island.
 Three explorers were also presented with the medal by special acts of Congress.
 Charles Lindbergh received the medal for flying the first solo non-stop flight across the Atlantic Ocean.
 Floyd Bennett and Richard Evelyn Byrd received it for their participation in what was thought to be the first successful heavier-than-air flight to the North Pole and back.
 One recipient, Adolphus W. Greely, received his for a lifetime of military service.